 But, as you can see from our lost rent example above, you're taking a significant hit when you're losing 12% to 20% of your revenue.
 Don't let it keep you from investing, but always try your best to get the best tenants, interview and vet them well, and get as much notice as you can before they move out.

-Now that I've thrown a wet blanket over your thoughts of becoming a wealthy rental baron let's take a minute to think about why real estate, and particularly rental properties, is such a great way to build wealth.
+Now that we've thrown a wet blanket over your thoughts of becoming a wealthy rental baron let's take a minute to think about why real estate, and particularly rental properties, is such a great way to build wealth.
+Don't forget about:

 - property taxes